 All paid plans also include NetShield - a feature that protects you from malware, online trackers, and it serves as an ad blocker as well.

 You can pay using Bitcoin for better security, credit cards, or Paypal.
 ProtonVPN allows you to cancel your account with a refund for any unused portion of its service period within 30 days since the original purchase.

 ProtonVPN uses a long list of mechanisms, tools, and features to ensure top security and privacy online.
 These include a kill switch - a handy option that automatically shuts down your Internet access whenever the VPN connection is cut off, DNS leak protection, as well as the integrated Tor support for accessing Onion websites.

 All the apps employ AES 256-bit encryption, 4096-bit RSA key exchange, HMAC SHA384 message authentication, and Perfect Forward Secrecy.
 The Windows and Linux clients are built on the OpenVPN protocol, while the Android, iOS, and Mac apps employ both OpenVPN and the IKEv2/IPSec protocol.
-You can even customise your own OpenVPN files, depending on the platform and protocol you need.
+You can even customize your own OpenVPN files, depending on the platform and protocol you need.
 The company states it’s also working on introducing WireGuard.

 The no-logs policy states that the company does “not track or record your Internet activity,” and is therefore “unable to disclose this information to third parties”.
 The only thing that is stored is the time of your last successful login and email address when you sign up.

 To prove its dedication to privacy, ProtonVPN has made all its native clients open-sourced and allowed them to be audited by independent security experts from SEC Consult.

 It is also worth mentioning that the company is based in Switzerland, a country with a well-known reputation for keeping its nose out of people’s business, so you can be certain your sensitive data is safe.